 Canadian embassy strikes delaying student visas

-Strikes by foreign service officers at Canadian embassies are causing delays in student visa processing and threatening the busy summer season, with the Russian outbound market particularly affected.
+Strikes by foreign service officers at Canadian embassies have caused delays in student visa processing and damaged the busy summer season, with the Russian outbound market particularly affected.

-The industrial action by the Professional Association of Foreign Service Officers (Pafso), relating to pay disputes between the union and the federal government, has seen walkouts by immigration officers and applications delayed.
-Tim Edwards, Head of Pafso, told CBC News that the number of visas issued at major centres in June dropped by 60 to 65 per cent, with more than half of 51 application centres exceeding their 14-day processing target.
+The action, relating to pay disputes between the Professional Association of Foreign Service Officers (Pafso), and the federal government, has led to walkouts by immigration officers.
+Tim Edwards, Head of Pafso, told CBC News that the number of visas issued at major centres in June dropped by 60 to 65 per cent, with over half of the 51 application centres exceeding their 14-day processing target.

-Russian agency Students International contacted Study Travel Magazine (STM) to advise that strikes in Moscow are having a significant impact on summer business.
-Igor Mishurov, Deputy Director, said the company had already lost around 50 students due to delays.
+Russian agency Students International contacted Study Travel Magazine to advise that strikes in Moscow were having a significant impact on summer business.
+Igor Mishurov, Deputy Director, said as of early July the company had already lost around 50 students due to delays.